 Negotiation is a delicate balancing act.
 As a sales rep, you straddle the space between helping your prospect find a solution that works for them and protecting your company’s interests.
-By the time you’ve reached the negotiation phase of the sales process, you and your prospect have a common goal: getting your company’s product into their hands.
-It’s a joint effort, and you should be working with your buyer -- not fighting with them -- to reach an ideal solution.
+By the time you’ve reached the negotiation phase of the sales process, you and your prospect have a common goal: getting your company’s offering into their hands.
+It’s a joint effort, and you should be working — not fighting — with your buyer to reach an ideal solution.

-1) "This call should be pretty quick."
+1. "This call should be pretty quick."

-Assuring your prospect the negotiation will be quick and easy won't put them at ease -- in fact, it'll do the opposite.
+Assuring your prospect the negotiation will be quick and easy won't put them at ease — it'll do the opposite.
 In a negotiation, people feel more comfortable knowing there's plenty of time to discuss the terms and come to a decision.

 If they feel like the clock is ticking, they'll become more guarded and tense.
-You don't want that: Once your prospect is in risk-aversion mode, they will make conservative choices.

-Want the buyer to stay open?
-Start by saying, "We've got [X minutes] on the agenda.
+You don't want that — once your prospect is in risk-aversion mode, they will make conservative choices.
+If you want your buyer to stay open, start by saying, "We've got [X minutes] on the agenda.
 That should be enough time, but I'm happy to discuss further if we need to."

 If you give your prospect a price range from $12,500 to $15,000, guess what’s going to happen?
 They’re going to ask for $12,500.
 Not to mention that the lower price "anchors" your prospect's perception of your product's value.
 They may have previously thought $15,000 was a good price, but as soon as you say $12,500, the higher number will seem extravagant.

-3) “What about a lower price?"
+3. "What about a lower price?"

-You’re not always going to be able to sell your product at full price, and that’s okay -- with one big caveat.
+You’re not always going to be able to sell your product at full price, and that’s okay — with one big caveat.
 If you offer a price cut, make sure you’re getting something in return.
 Will they sign today?
 Will they commit to a longer contract?

 Is there another lesser concession you can make that will encourage the prospect to sign?
 Exhaust all other available freebies before you drop the price.
 Buyers equate cost with value, so if you slash the price tag prematurely, you might unwittingly devalue your product in their eyes.

-4) “I have the final say."
+4. "I have the final say."

-It might seem like a good strategy to position yourself as the ultimate approver to show your strength, but it’s not -- even if you are.
+It might seem like a good strategy to position yourself as the ultimate approver to show your strength, but it’s not — even if you are.
 Keeping your approval power to yourself gives you an out if you need one, and that can be crucial in high-stakes deals.

-Sometimes, you'll need to time to step back from the negotiation to review the deal in front of you, especially if you've already made several concessions.
+Sometimes, you'll need time to step back from the negotiation to review the deal in front of you, especially if you've already made several concessions.
 Are these terms truly acceptable to you and your company?
 Telling your buyer that you need to run new requests by another stakeholder gives you the time you need to make a deliberate and informed decision.

-5) “Let’s work out the details later."
+5. "Let’s work out the details later."

 They say the devil’s in the details for a reason.
 You wouldn’t hire a contractor to build you a house without signing a statement of work.
 Similarly, you shouldn’t agree to a price without understanding exactly what your prospect expects you to provide.

-6) “I really need to get this done."
+6. "I really need to get this done."

 Maybe it's the last day of the month and you need this one final deal to make your quota.
 We've all been there.
 But if you openly admit that you need to close this deal not tomorrow, not next week, but today?
 Your prospect will have you on the proverbial ropes.

-7) "Let's split the difference."
+7. "Let's split the difference."

 Splitting the difference means substantially decreasing your margins.
 It also makes your product appear dramatically less valuable.
 Try to resolve the difference another way.
-Even a small concession can help you bridge a stand-off, since it makes your prospect feel like they've successfully "won" something and makes you seem more reasonable.
+Even a small concession can help you bridge a stand-off by making your prospect feel like they've successfully "won" something and making you seem more reasonable.

 Maybe you can help them migrate their data, market the product to the end users, or personally teach them how to use the product so they don't need to pay for the same level of support.
 Get creative.
 There are a lot of ways you can go here without resorting to cutting your position short and meeting halfway.